-I realize that art is very personal and that each of us looks at art differently.
-So, when it comes to Authentic Florida art, I will feature the visual arts and artists who capture authentic Florida, through the beauty of their artistry.
+We realize that art is very personal and that each of us looks at art differently.
+So, when it comes to Authentic Florida art, we will feature the visual arts and artists who capture authentic Florida, through the beauty of their artistry.

 Clyde Butcher, Venice & Everglades

-Florida photographer Clyde Butcher has had enormous impact on my deep appreciation of the Florida environment and black & white photography.
+Florida photographer Clyde Butcher has had an enormous impact on our deep appreciation of the Florida environment and black & white photography.
 Clyde Butcher depicts Florida’s beauty through texture, light and nature’s perfect composition.

 He has two galleries – one in Venice and the other off Hwy.
 41 in the Everglades.
-I highly recommend if you are ever in the Everglades, to stop at the Clyde Butcher Big Cypress Gallery in Ochopee.
-His large sized photography will take your breath away and inspire you to appreciate Florida’s beauty even more.
+We highly recommend if you are ever in the Everglades, to stop at the Clyde Butcher Big Cypress Gallery in Ochopee.
+His large-sized photography will take your breath away and inspire you to appreciate Florida’s beauty even more.